Peque/maze-simulator/docs/source/protocol.rst

 simulation will be deleted.

-This request is useful to be executed always when starting the client, to make sure the server starts with a client state too.
+This request is useful to be executed always when starting the client, to make sure the server starts with a clean state too.

 The server always replies back with an ``ok``.